MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/enable-delegate-access.md

 ## Enable delegate access

 To enable delegate access, you need to enable the **OrgDBOrgSettings** in your organization.
 Microsoft Dataverse apps provide the **OrgDBOrgSettings** tool that gives administrators the ability to implement specific updates that were previously reserved for registry implementations.

-Follow the instructions in this [Microsoft Support article](https://support.microsoft.com/help/2691237/orgdborgsettings-tool-for-microsoft-dynamics-crm) for steps to extract the tool.
+For more information, see [Environment database settings](/power-platform/admin/environment-database-settings.md).
 After extracting the tool, enable **OrgDBOrgSettings TrackAppointmentsFromNonOrganizer** and **DelegateAccessEnabled**.

 You can also use [this tool](https://github.com/seanmcne/OrgDbOrgSettings/releases/) to edit **OrgDBOrgSettings TrackAppointmentsFromNonOrganizer** and **DelegateAccessEnabled**.